How long does it take lumber to dry

 There are multiple facets to how wood dries.
 They include its environment, region, and general cellular structure.
-It becomes even more confusing for people who require wood daily but live in highly Equatorial regions of the world.
+It becomes even more confusing for people who require wood daily but live in highly Equatorial areas worldwide.

-These are regions where the climate is humid and often changing throughout the day from rain to sunshine.
+As a homeowner, you might wonder if it rained yesterday and if the firewood will be usable today.
+These regions have humid climates and often change throughout the day from rain to sunshine.
 In such situations as these asking how long it takes wood to dry can be pretty complicated.
 There are regions where the problem is less drastic, and the seasons dictate when and how the rain comes.
-As a homeowner, you might be wondering if it rained yesterday if the firewood will be usable today?

-On the other hand, people who require firewood often consider about 24 hours because there are a vast number of things you can add to this wood to make it burn, which does not necessarily require the wood to be dry.
+On the other hand, people who require firewood often consider about 24 hours because there are many things you can add to this wood to make it burn, which does not necessarily need the wood to be dry.

 Drying Wood Quicker